Roadside Peek : Roadside USA Roadside Peek : Road Trips Roadside Peek : Features

 Bakersfield, CA

-Eventually, fires destroyed both the newest west wing as well as the main building and the Bakersfield Inn stopped being an inn.
+Eventually, fires at the location destroyed both the newest west wing as well as the main building.
+After the fire, the Bakersfield Inn stopped being an inn.

 Bakersfield Inn (Closed)